sergij14/select-plugin/README.md

 # Select plugin

-A custom select plugin built with vanilla TypeScript.
+A custom, accessible select plugin built with vanilla TypeScript.

+To launch the app on your local machine you should run `npm install && npm start`